Skip to Content

 • 1-1/2 T olive oil or softened butter (this helps tortillas keep longer)

 1. In mixing bowl combine flour and salt.
 Add the warm water and oil and mix with spoon or by hand till ingredients come together.
-Add additional warm water till shaggy dough is achieved and all flour has been picked up.
+Add additional warm water till a sticky dough is achieved and all flour has been picked up. *It is about texture and consistency of the dough not a recipe.

 3. Place dough in bowl, cover with towel and let rest for 30 mins to 2 hours.